 Commercial auto insurance covers legal fees and other expenses if a business-owned vehicle is involved in an accident.
 It's required for all commercial vehicles in Hawaii.

 Any Hawaii company that uses vehicles for business purposes must insure them appropriately.
-Commercial auto insurance covers vehicles owned by your business, while hired and non-owned auto insurance (HNOA) covers personal, rented, and leased vehicles used by your business.
+Commercial auto insurance covers vehicles owned by your business.

 Your personal auto insurance policy covers you while driving to and from work, but not while making deliveries, picking up supplies, and other work-specific uses.
 A business auto policy would cover you and your personal vehicle in case you’re at fault for an accident during a work-related errand.